ml5js/Intro-ML-Arts-IMA-F21/04_training/README.md

-# Training a Neural Network
+# Training a Neural Network Part I

 ## Session A: Training a Neural Network